Quenched Dipole Pairs in Viscous Fluid Membranes across the Saffman Crossover: Integrable Hamiltonian Dynamics: Summary of flows and stream functions in a viscous membrane: near-far crossover

 which is identical in form to the puller problem.
 Thus pushers are driven toward the perpendicular manifold \(\psi\to\pi/2\), and along this stable branch

 so the same cubic collapse law holds, with collapse controlled by the perpendicular rather than the aligned configuration.

-\section{Summary of flows and stream functions in a viscous membrane: near--far crossover}
+\section{Summary of flows and stream functions in a viscous membrane: near-far crossover}

-We consider the velocity field generated by an in--plane force dipole of strength $\sigma$ and orientation angle $\alpha$ in a two--dimensional viscous membrane of viscosity $\eta_s$.
-In polar coordinates $(r,\theta)$ centered at the dipole, the flow exhibits distinct asymptotic forms separated by the Saffman--Delbr\"uck length $\lambda$.
+We consider the velocity field generated by an in-plane force dipole of strength $\sigma$ and orientation angle $\alpha$ in a two-dimensional viscous membrane of viscosity $\eta_s$.
+In polar coordinates $(r,\theta)$ centered at the dipole, the flow exhibits distinct asymptotic forms separated by the Saffman-Delbr\"uck length $\lambda$.